nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 1. **The title**.
 A short sentence to recap the decision taken.
 2. **The date**.
 That's helpful to give context.
 3. **The context**.
 This is where you'll explain _why_ you took that decision.
-Detail your constraints, the things that you know that make this decision the best you can take today.
+Detail your constraints.
+Tell the reasons that make this decision be the best one available today.
 4. **The decision**.
 That's the main point of the document: make that decision explicit for future maintainers.
 5. **The consequences**.
 Based on the decision taken, what will change?
-Detail the upsides and compromise you're committing to.
+Detail the upsides and compromises you're committing to.

 That's it! 👐